al-ce/karaml/README.md

 WezTerm, and `tilde` key's usual function has been reversed so that now you have to press shift + the backtick character to get a backtick instead of vice versa.
-And finally, the `left_command` and `s` key combination is used to start the screen saver if the `/sys` layer is active.
+And finally, the `left_command` and `s` key combination is used to start the screen saver if the `/sys/` layer is active.

-#### Defining your own *modifier* aliases

-If all the key codes in an alias are valid modifiers, then the alias will be treated as a (multi-)modifier alias and added to the dict of modifiers aliases.

 Above, `⁙` is an alias for `left_option` + `left_control` + `left_shift` that
 we can use as a modifier.
 In the `/base/` layer, we use it and the `⏎` alias